-Legumes like perennial clovers (red and white), annual clovers (crimson and berseem), field peas, and hairy vetch are typically used as cover crops for their "nitrogen fixing" value.
-Special soil bacteria-Rhizobium spp.establish within the roots of legumes; through this symbiotic relationship, rhizobia are able to draw nitrogen from the air and store it in nodules within the plant's root system.
+Legumes include perennial clovers (red and white), annual clovers (crimson and berseem), field peas, and hairy vetch.
+These are typically used as cover crops for their "nitrogen fixing" value.
+Special soil bacteria called Rhizobium spp. establish within the roots of legumes.
+Through a symbiotic relationship with the plant, rhizobia are able to draw nitrogen from the air and store it in nodules within the plant's root system.
 As the legume plant decomposes, nitrogen is released, making it available to other plants as a fertility source.
-As cover crops, legumes are generally slower than other species to establish and so they are often included as a mixture with other types of covers.
-Since most are perennials, they do tend to survive the winter; therefore, winter pea. proper termination strategies in the spring should be well planned.
+As cover crops, legumes are generally slower to establish than other species and so they are often included as a mixture with other types of covers.
+Since most are perennials, they do tend to survive the winter; therefore, proper termination strategies in the spring should be well planned.

-Nitrogen-fixing nodules on Austrian
+Nitrogen-fixing nodules on legume roots.